compsocialscience/summer-institute/2026/melbourne/index.md

 The program will involve a number of workshops and lectures, group activities, and participant-led research projects that will propose solutions to existing, practical problems developed by our academic and industry experts.
 We will use an arsenal of cutting-edge digital tools for data collection and analysis, discuss them in the context of more traditional social science research, and explore what combining them actually means.

-Participants will have the chance to learn about the following topics:
+Participants will have the chance to learn about the following topics (and beyond):
 * The use and development of more accessible and reproducible tools for data collection and analysis.
 * Data donation frameworks - download packages and screen capture.
 * Web scraping of varying complexity and the use of large language models in research.